Star Wars (film): Plot

-Before the Falcon reaches Alderaan, the Death Star commander Grand Moff Tarkin has the planet obliterated by the station's superlaser.
-En route to Alderaan aboard the Falcon, Obi-Wan begins Luke's training in the use of the Force, but the old Jedi is overwhelmed by emotion when the planet is destroyed and millions of people are killed.
-Upon arrival, the Falcon is captured by the Death Star's tractor beam, but the passengers avoid detection and infiltrate the station.
-Vader senses Obi-Wan’s presence, and goes after him.
-As Obi-Wan leaves to deactivate the tractor beam, Luke persuades Han and Chewbacca to help him rescue Leia, who is scheduled for execution after refusing to reveal the location of the rebel base.
-After disabling the tractor beam, Obi-Wan sacrifices himself in a lightsaber duel against Vader, which allows the rest of the group to escape.
+On the way to Alderaan, Obi-Wan begins Luke's training in the use of the Force.
+Meanwhile, the Death Star, under the command of Grand Moff Tarkin, obliterates Alderaan with its superlaser.
+It then captures the Falcon with a tractor beam, but Luke and his companions manage to avoid detection and infiltrate the station.
+Vader, however, senses Obi-Wan's presence, and begins searching for him.
+As Obi-Wan deactivates the tractor beam, Luke persuades Han and Chewbacca to help him rescue Leia, who is scheduled for execution after refusing to reveal the location of the rebel base.
+After disabling the tractor beam, Obi-Wan is killed by Darth Vader in a lightsaber duel, which allows the rest of the group to escape.
 Using a tracking device placed on the Falcon, the Empire locates the rebel base on the moon Yavin 4.

 Analysis of the Death Star schematics reveals a weakness in a small exhaust port leading directly to the station's reactor.
 Luke joins the Rebellion's X-wing squadron in a desperate attack against the Death Star, while Han and Chewbacca leave to pay off a debt to the crime lord Jabba the Hutt.
-In the ensuing battle, Vader leads a squadron of TIE fighters and destroys several rebel ships, while Tarkin orders the Death Star to maneuver into position to destroy Yavin 4.
+In the ensuing battle, Vader leads a squadron of TIE fighters and destroys several rebel ships, while Tarkin prepares to destroy Yavin 4 with the Death Star.
 Han and Chewbacca unexpectedly return in the Falcon, knocking Vader's ship off course before he can shoot Luke down.
 Guided by the voice of Obi-Wan's spirit, Luke uses the Force to aim his torpedoes into the exhaust port, causing the Death Star to explode moments before it can fire on the rebel base.
-Vader regains control of his ship, sees the destruction of the Death Star, and flees into deep space.
-Leia awards Luke and Han medals for their heroism in a triumphant ceremony.
+In a triumphant ceremony, Leia awards Luke and Han medals for their heroism.